 - All USYS teams will need proper travel papers.

 Rosters & Team Registration

 - Teams will check-in a minimum of 60 minutes prior to their first game.

 - There will be no additions to the team roster after the team check-ins.

 - Player cards or medical releases may be accepted later by Field Marshall but only if player is listed on the official team roster at time of registration.

-- At check-in, a completed and signed Team Roster must be submitted by Coach or Manager who must certify that all players are FIFA and/or USSF 2016/2017 or 2017/2018 registered players.
-Team roster forms can be found in the team log in section of the website.
+- At check-in, a completed and signed Team Roster must be submitted by Coach or Manager who must certify that all players are FIFA and/or USSF 2017/2018 or 2018/2019 registered players.

 - Laminated player cards with photo and medical release forms will be required at registration.

 - The Tournament Field Marshall shall pull and hold player cards for any player receiving a red card.